Gla: Walls

 The walls surrounding Gla were about 3 m thick, and 2.8 km long, enclosing about 235,000 square meters of land.
 These massive walls were made from Cyclopean masonry.
 In many locations they are built directly on the cliffs that form the limit of the outcrop.
-It had four gates, an unusually high number for a Mycenaean fortification, in the north, west, south and southeast.
+It had four gates, an unusually large number for a Mycenaean fortification, in the north, west, south and southeast.
 Elaborate built ramps led to the gates.
 The fortification can be dated to early Late Helladic III B, that is, circa 1300 BC.

 Within the walls, there was thought to be a palatial complex, but recent evidence has pointed in the direction of a military establishment with much storage space.
 Of all the space that is enclosed within the walls of Gla, there are very few permanent structures, and they take up less than a quarter of the space inside the walls.
 Some of this empty space possibly was used to house temporary structures, especially in times when there was construction and draining in progress.